-Your doctor may also recommend the use of intermittent catheters.
+Your doctor may also recommend the medication or the use of intermittent catheters.

-Again, the most important thing to know is that it is absolutely normal to experience these kinds of symptoms, and it is perfectly alright to ask for help from your healthcare provider.
-They will not judge or shame you; they're here to help you!
+It’s normal to experience these kinds of symptoms, and it is perfectly alright to talk to your doctor about it.
+They will not judge or shame you.
+They’re here to help you!
 If you notice symptoms of overactive bladder or other changes to your urinary system, we recommend that you schedule an appointment with your doctor as soon as possible.

 If your treatment plan requires the use of intermittent catheters to help treat the symptoms of overactive bladder or urinary incontinence, 180 Medical is here for you every step of the way.